 Marine pollution poses a chronic, vast, dynamic and growing threat to the marine environment and marine mammals.
 The continuous addition of large quantities of all kinds of pollutants induces a gradual build-up in the marine environment.
 It can take the form of chemical substances (such as contaminants and oil spills), energy (such as noise) and debris (such as plastic, nets, rubber and other persistent trash) that degrade slowly, if at all.
 They transfer from their sources, in industrialised regions, to remote, usually non-industrialised, regions and have an impact at the global level.

 Contamination is “the presence of elevated concentrations of substances in the environment above the natural background level for the area and for the organism” (Sciortino and Ravikumar 1999).
 Contaminants (or chemical pollutants) represent a significant threat to the environment and marine mammal populations, as most of them are not biodegraded and accumulate through the food chain.
 They may affect the reproductive, immune and nervous systems of organisms.

 You can read more on contaminants here.

-Marine debris in the ocean, especially plastic debris, is an increasing environmental issue globally.
-Between 5 and 12 million metric tons of plastic are dumped in the ocean every year from coastal countries (Jambeck et al. 2015).
+Marine debris in the ocean, especially plastic debris, is an increasing environmental issue at the global level.
+Between 5 and 13 million metric tons of plastic are dumped in the ocean every year from coastal countries (Jambeck et al. 2015).
 Plastic pollution is a conservation and welfare concern threatening the marine environment and marine mammals, notably through entanglement, ingestion and as a vector of toxins, pathogens and alien species (NPI 2018).
 Over 50% of all marine mammal species have suffered from ingestion of marine debris or entanglement.